rakkyo150/BeatSaber-SaberTailor/readme.md

 Order of axis: `rx`, `ry`, `rz`

-- `+rx` tilts the saber down, EG: `20,0,0` titls the saber 20 degrees down.
+- `+rx` tilts the saber down, EG: `20,0,0` tilts the saber 20 degrees down.
 - `+ry` rotates the saber right, EG: `0,10,0` rotates the saber 10 degrees right.
-- `+rz` rolls the saber counter-clockwise, EG: `0,0,30` rotates the saber 30 centimetres counter-clockwise.
+- `+rz` rolls the saber counter-clockwise around its own axis, EG: `0,0,30` rotates the saber 30 degrees counter-clockwise.
+(This is only useful if you have custom sabers that are not cylindrical shaped and you want to correct for a different grip (e.g. Vive B-Grip)

 Alters the rotation of the sabers.
 The centre of rotation is where the saber's hitbox starts, which is just after the glowing line on the handle.
 This option *does not* disable score submission.